 The speaker quality is mediocre - it lacks volume & sounds somewhat tinny.
-The earpiece doesn't add much difference, even if it's enabled.
+The earpiece doesn't add much difference even if it's enabled.

 The headphone jack quality is better than most, with audio quality being louder than most others.
-The Quad DAC also helps, but enabling this in AOSP ROMs enable an annoying screen off swipe controls that can't be turned off.
+The Quad DAC also helps, but enabling this in AOSP Pie ROMs enable an annoying screen off swipe controls that can't be turned off.
 The screen-off swipe controls aren't enabled on A10 ROMs.

-The 6.0' 18:9 pOLED is decent, as far as I see.
+The 6.0' 18:9 pOLED is a decent & workable display, as far as I'm concerned.
 Though, truly black blacks are the thing that I truly like from OLED panels.